 - The NDIS uses words such as: Reasonable and Necessary, Functional Capacity, Core Support, Capacity Building, Local Area Coordinator (LAC), NDIA Delegate, and others.
-It's important to know and understand this new language. - For a full list of NDIS words and what they mean, use the NDIS Glossary on the NDIS website www.ndis.gov.au
+It's important to know and understand this new language. - See the NDIS glossary for a full list of NDIS words and what they mean.